 • add a missing feature

-We co-ordinate our work via the gitlab.com issue tracker.
-Using it requires an account on the site: if that's a problem for you, please get in touch and we may be able to arrange something.
+We co-ordinate our work primarily via the Radicle issue tracker.
+Using it requires using Radicle.
+If that's a problem for you, please get in touch and we may be able to arrange something.
+THe important thing is to communicate and co-ordinate, not the channel via which that happens.

 Set up to change the web site